TenthPres/TouchPointScripts/README.md

 - [**Mailchimp Sync**](Mailchimp) - Sync Mailchimp subscribers both ways (from Mailchimp to TouchPoint and vice versa), across multiple Mailchimp accounts and with Mailchimp Interests as TouchPoint Subgroups.

+- [**Non-Weekly Meetings**](NonweeklyMeetings) - This script, when added to your Morning Batch, automatically creates meetings for non-weekly Involvements based on Extra Values on the Involvement.
+Once the meetings are created, automatic attendance reminders will be sent.

 - [**Recent Attendance Trends**](RecentAttendanceTrends) - This is a minor update from the standard Recent Attendance Trends widget that ships with TouchPoint, which will use a sliding window of 90 days, rather than a date you need to set.